How One Teacher Tweaked Her Lesson Plan For A New Career

 Then a re-connection with an old friend brought her back to another childhood interest: Speech pathology, a field of assessing, diagnosing and treating communication and swallowing disorders.

-"I got a friend request from someone I was best friends with in 5th grade, and I noticed that she was a speech pathologist," Stepansky said.
+"I got a friend request from someone I was best friends with in fifth grade, and I noticed that she was a speech pathologist," Stepansky said.
 "Growing up as a child, I went to a speech pathologist at our school.
 I couldn't pronounce my R's and my S's. ...
 I started thinking, 'Maybe that would be an option to consider.' "

 All of the things that attracted Stepansky to teaching in the first place — education, compassion and interest in the progress of others — were present in this job, too, and its prospects were good: Schools and hospitals are in dire need of speech pathologists, and the BLS projects that speech pathologist employment will grow 18 percent from 2016 to 2026, "much faster" than the average for all occupations.
 Meanwhile, teachers who are college-educated are facing higher wage gaps than ever, according to the EPI.